 Yet, here we find ourselves in 2021 re-living the past all over again.
 What?

-As spring blooms and the polyp operation approaches, God gives me a picture during one of my quiet times with Him.
+As spring blooms and the polyp operation approaches, God gives me a picture during one of my quiet times of reflection with Him.
 In my mind’s eye as I sit quietly in prayer, I can see myself in rock climbing gear, clipped onto a rock face.
 In the picture as it plays out, I look to my left and see a sandstorm blowing in, coming towards me at speed.
 I register that there is no time to go back down and no chance of getting to the top.
 And I hear God say to me, “Clip in to me”.
 There’s a storm approaching and the only way through is not to brace for impact in my own strength or get the hell out of this.
 There’s a storm approaching and the only way to get through is to anchor into the One described in the book of Nahum as “good, a strength and stronghold in the day of trouble; He knows [He recognizes, cares for, and understands fully] those who take refuge and trust in Him”.

 Ok, God!
 This year is not going as I’d hoped or expected, and I don’t like the look of what’s coming, but here we go.